FORESIGHT RADAR

 • Technological

-Advances in AI, quantum technologies and techno-national competition that reshape strategic capabilities and governance
+• How do AI, quantum technologies and techno-national competition shape strategy and governance?

 • Unthought Futures